-320 - On-the-Job Injuries/ Worker's Compensation
+320 - On-the-Job Injuries / Workers' Compensation (updated 08-21-2023)

-- Worker's Compensation coverage is provided for employees who suffer from a work related injury or illness.
-Benefits under Worker's Compensation are set by the State of Idaho, and governed by the Idaho Industrial Commission.
+- 320-01 Workers' Compensation coverage is provided for employees who suffer from a work-related injury or illness.
+Benefits under Workers' Compensation are set by the State of Idaho, and governed by the Idaho Industrial Commission.
 The County's claims are administered through the Idaho State Insurance Fund.
-Coverage is effective the first day of employment for all employees. - Employees are encouraged to ask questions, and communicate openly and regularly with their treating physician, supervisor, Twin Falls County Human Resources, and the State Insurance Fund claims examiner assigned to their claim. - Known exposure to hazardous materials, communicable diseases, bloodborne pathogens, and/or bodily fluids must be reported immediately. - All on-the-job injuries, regardless of severity, shall be reported to the employee's supervisor as soon as practicable.
+Coverage is effective the first day of employment for all employees. - 320-02 Employees are encouraged to ask questions and communicate openly and regularly with their treating physician, supervisor, Twin Falls County Human Resources, and the State Insurance Fund claims examiner assigned to their claim. - 320-03 Known exposure to hazardous materials, communicable diseases, bloodborne pathogens, and/or bodily fluids must be reported immediately. - 320-04 All on-the-job injuries, regardless of severity, shall be reported to the employee's supervisor as soon as practicable.
 If the employee requires medical attention, the employee and/or their supervisors are responsible for notifying Human Resources of the injury.
-Human Resources will file the claim, work directly with the State Insurance Fund and health care providers, and will keep in contact with the injured employee and their supervisor as to the status of injury, care received, projected time for return to work, etc. - 320-05 If the accident requires medical attention the employee shall be required to receive initial care from: - Occupational Health at St. Luke's MVRMC between 8:00 a.m. and 6:00 p.m.
-Monday through Friday. - Physicians Center at St. Luke's MVRMC between 6:00 p.m. and 8:00 p.m.
-Monday through Friday, and Saturdays 9:00 a.m. to 4:00 p.m. - St. Luke's MVRMC Emergency Department outside the above listed hours. - If an employee is injured and requires medical attention while performing duties for Twin Falls County out of the immediate area, the employee should seek medical care at the nearest health care facility.
+Human Resources will file the claim, work directly with the State Insurance Fund and health care providers, and will keep in contact with the injured employee and their supervisor as to the status of injury, care received, projected time for return to work, etc. - 320-05 If the accident requires medical attention the employee shall be required to receive initial care from: - Occupational Health at St. Luke's Magic Valley Medical Center between 8:00 a.m. and 6:00 p.m.
+Monday through Friday. - Physicians Center at St. Luke's Magic Valley Medical Center between 6:00 p.m. and 8:00 p.m.
+Monday through Friday, and Saturdays 9:00 a.m. to 4:00 p.m. - St. Luke's Magic Valley Medical Center Emergency Department outside the above listed hours. - If the employee does not get treatment from one of the above providers and chooses to see their own physician, the State Insurance Fund may deny workers' compensation benefits. - If an employee is injured and requires medical attention while performing duties for Twin Falls County out of the immediate area, the employee should seek medical care at the nearest health care facility. - 320-06 A drug test is required for all employees who seek medical attention for a work-related injury.